 It may not always be possible to avoid CAF and BAF surcharges, but there are some tips to offset them.
 For example, as long as you gate in your shipment before any new CAF and BAF surcharges are enacted, you can avoid them.

 Outside of this tip, the only other recourse you may have is to negotiate with your carrier.
 When it comes to your ocean freight, there is always room to negotiate.
 However, your power of negotiation heavily depends on how large your organization is and how much you ship.
 If you’re too small or don’t ship in medium to large volumes, it may not be possible to negotiate contracts to reduce your CAF and BAF surcharges.

 CAF and BAF are important to understand, but these two surcharges are only two small aspects of your shipping.
-You might want to start thinking about a high-level approach to your shipping procedures, namely how you can get started on your digital transformation.
+You might want to start thinking about how you are paying your CAF, BAF, and other freight expenses.

 BlueX Pay is an online payments platform that allows you to send payments across borders with the click of a button.
 It’s a lower-cost, time-saving alternative to many other payment methods, with transactions costing as low as $2.

 In addition, BlueX Pay-it-Later offers shippers and freight forwarders up to $1M with 30 days to pay.

 Interested in learning more?
 Contact us at email@example.com.